vapor-ware/containerlog/README.md

 # containerlog

-A lightweight, optimized, and opinionated structured logging library for Python, intended for containerized applications
+A lightweight, optimized, and opinionated structured logging library for Python, intended for containerized applications.